The Seed Project

 What is the general layout of the competition?

-Business plan proposals will need to be submitted in August-September 2016 (specific date TBD).
 A committee composed of Covenant College faculty, staff, alumni, and friends of the College will review the business plans and offer feedback.
 Each team will be given an opportunity to revise and resubmit their business plan.
-Selected competitors will participate in the Seed Project Pitch Competition for the chance to win a seed capital prize.
-This event is being planned for November 2016.
+Selected competitors will have three minutes to pitch their idea to judges for a chance to win seed capital.
+This event is scheduled for November 15, 2016.

 Who can I talk with if I have more questions?

-Please contact the Center for Calling & Career.
+Please contact Leda Goodman in the Center for Calling & Career.

 Past Winners of the Seed Project